 WHAT SHOULD YOU DO IF YOU FACE A DOMESTIC VIOLENCE CHARGE?

 The decisions that you make at the time you are accused of domestic violence and immediately thereafter will be critical.
 Here are some important recommendations for anyone who is facing a pending domestic violence charge:

 1. Stay away.
 Do not contact or confront the person who has accused you.
 Your behavior is going to come under serious scrutiny at this time, so do not play into your accuser’s hands.

 2. If speaking to your accuser is absolutely unavoidable, be accompanied by a witness who is reliable.

 3. Stay off Facebook, Twitter, and the other social media sites.
 Anything that you say online or that you upload can be used as evidence, and in a domestic violence case, it could be twisted and used against you.

 4. Look for evidence that helps you prove the domestic violence allegations are false.
 Text messages, voicemails, and emails might provide some clues to your accuser’s motives.

 5. Make sure that you have friends or other witnesses who can testify regarding your character or testify on your behalf regarding specific allegations.

-6. The first and most important thing to do if you are falsely accused of domestic violence in southern California is to put your case immediately in the hands of a criminal defense attorney.
+6. The first and most important thing to do if you are falsely accused of domestic violence in southern California is to put your case immediately in the hands of a DUI defense attorney.

 HOW ARE DOMESTIC VIOLENCE CASES PROSECUTED?